cloudfoundry/cf-deployment/README.md

 for IaaSes like AWS and GCP,
 you can use `bbl` to create load balancers by running `bbl create-lbs`.
+(`bbl` support for creating load balancer on Azure is coming soon.)

 ### Step 2: Target your BOSH Director